-While these three conditions are more than enough to keep a patient busy, Emily also fights Endometriosis, chronic migraines, secondary Fibromyalgia, and is now being evaluated for Cushing’s Disease.
+While these three conditions are more than enough to keep any patient busy, Emily also fights Endometriosis, chronic migraines, a currently unidentified disorder of the trigeminal nerve, and is now being evaluated for Cushing’s Disease.

-Through her journey with chronic illness and chronic pain, Emily sought out a community website that shared resources, tips, advice, support, discussion, and the stories of other adults.
-When she did not find what she was looking for, she created Chronic Curve.
+At the beginning of her journey with chronic illness and chronic pain in 2010, Emily sought out a community website that shared resources, tips, advice, support, discussion, and the stories of other young adults.
+When she did not find exactly what she was looking for, she created Chronic Curve.

 Outside of her time spent as a professional patient, Emily enjoys a good book, cold weather, live music, photography, and works as a social media manager when her health permits.
-She is a certified First Responder in the state of Florida under the Florida Medical Training Institute.
-She studies psychology, sociology, and minors in biology at Florida State University.
-With her degree, Emily wishes to become a licensed psychologist who works with chronically/terminally ill children.
+She is a certified First Responder in the state of Florida.
+She studies psychology and minors in biology at Florida State University.

 For business/press inquiries, questions/comments, or if you would like to have Chronic Curve as a guest writer or speaker, please contact Emily Bradley at email@example.com